coolguycaden/space-app-challenge/docs/api_info.md

 ## Important Close Approach Data Parameters/Queries

-diameter - outputs the diameter of the body
+diameter (boolean) - outputs the diameter of the body

-body - use Earth for the close-approach body.
+body (string) - use Earth for the close-approach body.

-h - absolute magnitude
+h (number) - absolute magnitude

-des - Destination of the asteroid/comet
+des (string) - Destination of the asteroid/comet

-dist - Distance
+dist (number) - Distance

-dist-min - Min approach dist
+dist-min (string) - Min approach dist

-dist-max - Max approach dist
+dist-max (string) - Max approach dist

-v_rel - velocity relative to the apporach body (Earth)
+v_rel (number) - velocity relative to the apporach body (Earth)

-orbit_id - used for the close-approach computation
+orbit_id (number) - used for the close-approach computation

+pha (boolean) - Potential Hazardous Asteroids

 ### Optional Parameters
 fullname - if we want to display the asteroids name

+neo (boolean) - If we need extra data